mikejakobsen/today-i-learned/_posts/2016-12-11-rename-files-on-steroids.md

 tags: [OSX, Vim]
 ---

 One of the major flaws in Vim, is the weird way to rename files.
+Here's how i made the Vim weirdness a strength in my workflow.

 Vim uses [buffers].
 In fact whenever you edit a file, you interact with the buffer, and then when you are done, you save it to a file.
 That approach is different, then any other editor i ever worked with.